Grace, Space and Pace

 Late in 1956 the Mark VII was replaced by the evolutionary Mark VIII and around this time the XK-SS, a road-going version of the D-type, with refinements, was produced.
 Amazingly, this was to use up D-type parts which were surplus because of poor sales of that model!
 However, XK-SS production was abruptly halted after just 16 had been made due to an enormous, and potentially catastrophic, fire at the factory.
 Luckily damage was reasonably restricted, and with marvellous co-operation from workforce and suppliers, normal production was resumed remarkably swiftly.

 The same near-disaster almost ruined the launch of a new sister for the 2.4 saloon.
 Logically, Jaguar had decided to fit the 3.4 engine in the saloon body and this made a very sprightly sporting saloon.
 Maximum speed was 120 mph and 60 mph could be reached in just 11.7 seconds.

 In 1960 Jaguar purchased the motor pioneer firm of Daimler.
-Jaguar needed more space and Daimler had a large factory in Coventry, to which engine manufacture would subsequently be transferred.
+Jaguar needed more space and Daimler had a large factory in Radford in Coventry, to which engine manufacture would subsequently be transferred.

 As the horsepower race continued to hot up in the States, Jaguar countered once again by offering the new 3.8 litre engine in the XK150 from 1960.
 This could also be had in triple SU carburettor 265 bhp ‘S’ form giving a top speed of 136 mph.